nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Once the command succeeds, the notes will be added to the person and the following message will be displayed.
 ![AddNote command success](images/AddNoteSuccessExample.png)

+Possible Errors:
+- `This link does not exist in CareLink` - When trying to delete a link that doesn't exist
+- `Incorrect NRIC.
+Person not found` - When either the patient's or caregiver's NRIC cannot be found

 ### Listing all persons : `list`

 Shows a list of all persons in Care Link App.